defiant00/dnd/README.md

   * full of frogs (twiddle toads?)
   * has a small dedicated group that take care of the grounds
   * not entirely sure why it's the only unaffected area

+### The Greensway

+* The large lush forest with the Felspring in the center

 ### Talsworth